BarbaraKoul/Full-Stack-Open/README.md

 ## Part 6 - Advanced State Management
 This part of the course focuses on how we manage **states** in a React applications.
 So far, we used **useState hook** to manage the changes in the application's state, even though this is not the optimal way, especially when apps are getting more complicated.
 Therefore, we first learned about **Flux architecture** and we used **Redux** library to face state management at its whole.
 That's why we learned about **store**, **actions** and **reducers**.
 We implemented **uncontrolled forms** and we simplified our App.jsx component by implementing **action creators** to diverse the actions' types and forms from components.
 In other words, app's state is independent from the frontend.
 We also used the **Redux Toolkit** to combine reducers and finally we connected the backend (JSON Server) with thw frontend thanks to axios and **Redux Thunk** library.
 Finally, we learned about **React-Query library**, another way to manage applications' states.

+## Part 7 - React Router, Custom Hooks, styling app with css and Webpack
+This part of the course extends our knowledge of React applications by introducing **routing**, **custom hooks**, **styling options**, and **Redux** for state management.
+We first learned how to use **React Router** to enable navigation between multiple views within a single-page application.
+By setting up `Routes`, `Route`, `Link`, and `useNavigate`, we implemented client-side navigation and dynamic route matching with parameters.
+Next, we created a **custom hook (`useField`)** to simplify form field management.
+This hook handles the input state and provides a convenient `reset` function to clear fields.
+By using hooks, we were able to write more reusable and maintainable form logic.
+We then explored different **styling approaches** in React applications, including traditional CSS, inline styles, and third-party UI libraries.
+This gave us a better understanding of how to improve the appearance and user experience of our apps.

+Finally, we used **Redux** for managing global state more efficiently.
+With the help of **Redux Toolkit**, we created:
+- **Slices** (e.g., `anecdotesSlice`, `notificationSlice`) to manage different parts of the application state.
+- **Reducers and actions** to handle state transitions.
+- **Thunks** for asynchronous logic (e.g., timeouts in notifications).
+- A **centralized store** that makes state accessible across the entire app via the `Provider`.

+In practice, we implemented:
+- A global **notification system** with time-based clearing.
+- A centralized **anecdotes state**, including actions for creating new anecdotes and voting.
+- Navigation between views (`/anecdotes`, `/create`, `/about`) with React Router.
+- Reusable form logic with a custom hook and reset button.

 ## Part 9 - TypeScript
 This part is an extension of the core course.
 After being familiarized with the **background**, **pros** and **cons** of TypeScript, we learn the **syntax** and **properties** of TypeScript, like **type narrowing** and **assertion**, by creating simple calculator applications.
 We combine **TypeScript with express** to set up servers and API calls.
 For this reason we learn about **utility types**, **validation**, **type guards** and the schema validation library **zod**.
 Also, we combine **TypeScript with React** to create the frontend of an application, like we did with pure Javascript in the core course.
 In the end of this part we buil the **Patientor** application, which shows a patient list, enables adding patients of various types and patient entries.
 For styling, we also use **MaterialUI**.